manishdhakal/manishdhakal.github.io/_pages/about.md

 Hello, I'm Manish Dhakal, a <b> PhD Student</b> at Georgia State University, under the supervision of <a href="https://ding1.com"> Dr. Yi Ding</a>.
 I am working as a <b> Graduate Research Assistant (GRA)</b> for computer science department, specializing in Computer Vision and Natural Language Processing research.

-I'm currently looking for new ML/AI research opportunities.
 My desire to contribute to these sectors and investigate cutting-edge solutions is motivated by a sincere curiosity.
-I'm looking forward to pursuing relevant <b> graduate programs</b> to further my education and give back to the ML/AI community.
+I'm pursuing relevant <b> graduate programs</b> to further my education and give back to the ML/AI community.